YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 ![][databasescene]
 *The Database scene.
 It wont really live within our game's scenetree, but will exist in a limbo where we will be able to access its data*

-Ensure your new Player is working, then delete the old Player (the whole `res://core/Player` folder).
-Nothing sucks worse than when you have duplicate files and get into a situation where you're working on one file but testing its results on another, and clawing your eyes out trying to figure out why your changes have no effect!